-Latent variable modeling (Bentler, 2004; G. Dunn, Everitt, & Pickles, 1993) was implemented as a method to evaluate how various combinations of latent variables related to vocabulary, fluency, accuracy, and listening comprehension are predictive of reading comprehension.
-Evidence for model fit involved (a) a nonsignificant model chi-square (Hu & Bentler, 1995), (b) unstandardized residuals not exceeding 5% (i.e., root mean square error of approximation [RMSEA]; Hu & Bentler, 1998b), (c) a chi-square to degrees of freedom ratio <2.0 (Jaccard & Wan, 1992), (d) a goodness-of-fit index (GFI) and comparative fit index (CFI) above .950 (Hu & Bentler, 1998a), and (e) significance of structural paths.
+Latent variable modeling (Bentler, 1990; Dunn, Everitt, & Pickles, 1993) was implemented as a method to evaluate how various combinations of latent variables related to vocabulary, fluency, accuracy, and listening comprehension are predictive of reading comprehension.
+Evidence for model fit involved (a) a non-significant model chi-square (Hu & Bentler, 1995), (b) unstandardized residuals not exceeding 5% (i.e., RMSEA; Hu & Bentler, 1998a), (c) Chi-square to degrees of freedom ratio < 2.0 (Jaccard & Wan, 1992), (d) Goodness-of-Fit Index (GFI) and Comparative Fit Index (CFI) above .950 (Hu & Bentler, 1998b), and (e) significance of structural paths.
 A model was deemed acceptable only if all five criteria were met.
 Choice among well-fitting models was guided by chi-square difference tests.
-The level of significance was set at α = .05.
-All models were run using EQS 6.1 (Bentler, 2004).
+The level of significance was set at $\alpha = .05$.
+All models were run using EQS 6.1 (Bentler, 2005).

-After determining the best fitting grade-independent latent variable model for each theoretical hypothesis based on data from the entire sample, we specifically tested grade invariance using multigroup analysis.
+After determining the best-fitting grade-independent latent variable model for each theoretical hypothesis based on data from the entire sample, grade invariance was specifically tested by multi-group analysis.
 Equality constraints were imposed on structural parameters across grades, and the resulting models were tested against models with unrestricted parameters, fit independently for each grade.
-Chi-square tests indicated no significant differences between corresponding restricted and unrestricted models; therefore, only the pooled analyses are reported here, including data from children in all grades analyzed together.
+Chi-square tests indicated no significant differences between corresponding restricted and unrestricted models; therefore only the pooled analyses are reported below, including data from children in all grades analyzed together.